thiago95macedo/weth/doc/cla/corporate/trilab-pl.md

 Poland, 10.06.2019

 Trilab Sp. z o.o.
 Sp.
-K. agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+K. agrees to the terms of the WETH Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this